 Priority Mail Flat Rate

 The US Postal Service offers a flat-rate service with Priority Mail and Priority Mail Express.
-You must use a Priority Mail box or envelope labeled “Flat Rate” to use this service.
+It would help if you used a Priority Mail box or envelope labeled “Flat Rate” to use this service.
 This restricts the maximum size that may be flat-rate shipping.

 The flat rate delivery prices for USPS Priority Mail are determined by the size of the cargo.
 Weight and shipping zones are not factored into the price.
 The maximum weight allowed is 70 pounds.